is a Video Game

 for computers (in both CD-ROM form and through Steam

 Clearing out a 2 x 2 block of Chuzzles will drop a Fat Chuzzle onto the board; they take up a 2 x 2 space and move two rows/columns at once when you move them.
-Clearing out 5 or more Chuzzles at once will leave behind a Super Chuzzle which will blow up when matched and clear out a 3 x 3 area, along with any Fat Chuzzles which might be in the chain.
+Clearing out 5 or more Chuzzles at once will leave behind a Super Chuzzle which will blow up when matched and clear out a 3 x 3 area, along with any Fat Chuzzles in the chain.
 Clearing 6 or more Chuzzles at once will net you extra points and move you through the level faster.

 There are four main game types:

 - Classic – The main game, with two variants:

 - Casual - Locks don't start showing up until level 3 or 4, and Chuzzles will give you hints.
 You also get 1000x(level #) bonus points at the end of a level.